Main illustration: Rachel Denti

 1. Collate your data

 First, collate all the open ended customer feedback you want to analyze, plus key metadata about each customer, into a spreadsheet.
-Ideally, the metadata will include attributes such as how long the person has been a customer, how much they spend, date the feedback was submitted, and the source of the feedback e.g. open ended survey question.
+Ideally, the metadata will include attributes such as how long the person has been a customer, how much they spend, date the feedback data was submitted, and the source of the feedback e.g. open ended customer survey question.
 Of course, you can use Intercom to help gather this data.
 Your column headings should look something like this:

 2. How to think about categorising the feedback